charysse-gibson/WordPress_Website_Design_and_Development/README.md

 # WordPress Website Design and Development
-WordPress website design and development for the Insitute for Healing Justice and Equity.
+WordPress website design and development for the <a href="ihje.org">Insitute for Healing Justice and Equity</a>.